 Meet Mr. Pletsch

 I have lived in Colorado since 2000 and have taught first grade at Manitou Elementary since 2011.
 I enjoy camping, hiking, running, traveling, reading, and hanging out with my wife, Hethyr, and my dog, Sable.
-Hethyr and I own Pranava Yoga Center in Colorado Springs, and I teach yoga and mindfulness in my classroom every day.
-I believe wholeheartedly in providing kids with fun, engaging, hands-on experiences.
-I believe in maintaining a positive classroom community built on a foundation of responsibility and respect, so that all of our kids can thrive.
+Hethyr and I owned Pranava Yoga Center in Colorado Springs for seven years.
+This inspired me to practice yoga and mindfulness in the classroom with the kids, which we do nearly every day.
+I believe wholeheartedly in providing students with fun, engaging, hands-on experiences.
+I believe in maintaining a positive classroom community built on a foundation of responsibility and respect... a place where all of our kids can thrive and be their very best selves.
 I truly love my job, my school, my community, and my kids, and I plan to be a first grade teacher for many years to come!

 Please be aware that most of this information pertains to full in-person learning and, due to health guidelines, will be adjusted in the instances of remote learning and alternative learning environments.

-If your child is having a birthday, I will provide you with the date and time of our celebration.
-You may send in snacks for the whole class if you choose, but it is not mandatory.
-Parents are welcome to attend the brief celebration.
+If your child is having a birthday, I will provide you with the date and time of our classroom celebration.
+You may send in snacks for the whole class if you choose, but it's certainly not mandatory.
 We celebrate summer birthdays at the end of the year.
 The first grade team promotes healthy treats; check out the first grade nutrition page for more information on healthy foods.
-Remember that delicious fruit trays can be ordered from MSES Food Services and delivered directly to our classroom!
+Remember that MSES Food Services can put together treats for the class and deliver them directly to our classroom!
+Just email me for details.

-Scholastic book order forms will be sent home several times per year.
-If you’d like to place an order, you may send the completed order form to me with a check made out to Scholastic.
-You may also order online anytime by clicking on the icon below.
-When you order books for your child from Scholastic, we receive free books for our classroom, too!
+Scholastic book order forms will be sent home (and emailed out) several times per year.
+If you’d like to place an order, you may send the completed order form to me with a check made out to Scholastic, or you can order online any time by clicking on the icon below.
+When you order books for your child from Scholastic, we receive free books for our classroom, too.
+Everyone wins!

 We use CKLA (Core Knowledge Language Arts) as our primary curriculum, which integrates Language Arts instruction with Science and Social Studies.
-We use Math in Focus as our math curriculum.
+We use Eureka Math Squared as our math curriculum.
 For more information, check out the first grade curriculum page.

 Each grade level has an assigned door to exit to help with traffic flow, accountability, and safety of students.
-First graders are dismissed through the front doors by the office at 2:45 (five minutes before the bell rings).
-If you are picking up your child, please meet him/her in the front office area or directly outside the front doors.
-Kids who ride the bus will be escorted to the buses by staff members.
+First graders are dismissed out of the playground double-doors at 2:45.
+If you are picking up your child, please meet him/her by the west-end gate at the far end of the playground (near the gaga pit).
+Kids who ride the bus will be escorted to the buses by a staff member.
 Kids participating in after-school programs or activities will meet their groups in the lunchroom.
 Please always keep me updated with current information about how your child is getting home after school!

-Our Exploratories schedule is FLEX (Monday), Spanish/Music (Tuesday), P.E.
-(Wednesday), Music/Spanish (Thursday), Art (Friday).
-T.E.A.M.S. is an acronym for Technology, Engineering, Art, Media, and Science, and we attend that as an extra Exploratory class every Thursday.
-Our weekly Looking Ahead document will always keep you informed of which Exploritory class your child has each day.
+Our Exploratory schedule is Spanish/Music (Monday), Art and P.E.
+(Tuesday), Rotation (Wednesday), Music/Spanish (Thursday), T.E.A.M.S.
+(Friday).
+T.E.A.M.S. is an acronym for Technology, Engineering, Art, Media, and Science.
+Our weekly Looking Ahead document will always keep you informed of which Exploratory class your child has each day.
 Please make sure kids have appropriate clothing and footwear on P.E. days.

 On our quarterly progress reports, proficiencies are indicated with numbers 4 to 1 (4 = exceeds grade-level expectations, 3 = meets grade-level expectations, 2 = progressing toward grade-level expectations, 1 = not progressing adequately toward grade-level expectations).